marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ```
 The above command will deploy the Reverse Proxy, Prometheus, Grafana, Redis, ServiceA & Service B based on the configuration found on file:
 >./mvcp-adobe-reverse-proxy/src/main/resources/devops/values.yaml

+>You can enable/disable or scale the deployment of mock services A and B via values.yaml.
+>As you change these settings, also change the configuration for the proxy variables.

 ## Playing with the Reverse Proxy: